MatthewDuddington/octet/octet/README.md

 Save and load?
 Guards can move?

+Using unstable branches as part of github useage.

 Wednesday 26th, spent almost all day with assisting others rather than working on my own code oops!
 Assisted Pablo with debugging level instatiation loops and explained concept of arrays and indexes.
 Also assisted Pablo with interpreting and altering Nick's random positioning code to differentiate where the player, traps, guards and goal would be positioned at instantiation.
 I also helped him to work through the start of some code to read a few numbers form a text file.